Alcohol Addiction Treatment & Rehab Programs

 This counseling approach helps people resolve ambivalent feelings about entering treatment and stopping their alcohol use by invoking internally motivated change.7 MET typically involves an initial assessment, followed by 2 to 4 individual treatment sessions with a therapist during which coping and cessation strategies are discussed.7

-Contingency management, such as the community reinforcement approach (CRA), uses material incentives and reinforcers (familial, recreational, social, vocational) to help patients struggling with AUD develop new hobbies and social networks.
+Contingency management, such as the community reinforcement approach (CRA), uses material incentives and reinforcers (familial, recreational, social, and vocational) to help patients struggling with AUD develop new hobbies and social networks.
 Patients are assessed weekly and awarded vouchers in exchange for abstaining from alcohol.7

 Marital and Family Counseling